Did you know that your body is like a mini planet?

 If you’re new to my blog, I recently began a new series called, “The GAPS Diet for Dummies.”
 In it, I’m going over the basic and essential information on the GAPS diet.

 My goal with this series it to get you the information you need in a an easy to understand way.
 I want you to get able to start following GAPS, see results, and be able to live your life again.

-See part 1 in this series here,where I explain what is going on in our bodies when we experience health problems.
+See part 1 in this series here, where I explain Dr. Natasha’s take on what is going on in our bodies when we experience health issues.

 It can be temping to want to dive right into the practical, hands on part of doing the GAPS diet.
 And we’ll get there very soon!
 But it’s super important to have a really good idea of what is going in our bodies and why.

 We also need to know what exactly it is we’re rebuilding, and how.
 So stick with me for just a little more technical stuff, and after that we’ll dive into the recipes, and how to help kids to eat certain foods, and all that.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

 In this blog post, and through the entire series, the information I’m sharing comes from Dr. Natasha Campbell McBride’s book, Gut and Psychology Syndrome.
 I highly recommend getting a copy of this book and reading it yourself.
 I’m also sharing my own tips and experience from when myself and several of my family members have gone through the GAPS diet.

 Pin it for later